 General anesthesia will be used.
-You will be asleep during the procedure.
+You will be asleep.

 Description of the Procedure

-The new heart may begin beating on its own, or you may be given an electrical shock to get your heart started.
+The new heart may begin beating on its own, or you may be given an electrical shock to help start it.
 For safety, you will also have a temporary pacemaker attached to the heart to help the heart beat stay regular.
 After the doctor is sure that the heart is beating fine, the blood will be rewarmed.
 The heart-lung machine will be slowly turned down and disconnected.
-Next, temporary tubes may be placed in the chest cavity to drain any blood that has collected.
-The chest will be closed with stainless steel wires.
-Lastly, the skin will be closed with absorbable sutures.
+Tubes may be placed in the chest cavity to drain any blood that has collected.
+The breastbone will be closed with stainless steel wires.
+The skin will be closed with absorbable stitches.

 Immediately After Procedure

 You will be taken to the intensive care unit (ICU) for observation.
 This may include:

 - A breathing machine until you can breathe on your own

 - Pacing wires to help the heart beat normally